lancelotj/lancelotj.github.com/_posts/2011-04-13-get-absolute-path-of-the-running-bash-script.md

     absolute_path=`readlink -m $relative_path`

-This command works only in Linux, so pick the way the suits you best.
+This command only works in Linux, so you have to pick the way suits you best.
 Now `$absolute_path` is the absolute path of the file being executed.
 You can then use this variable to get other files which will be correct no matter the current working directory is.